Division of Macarthur: History

 The division is named after John Macarthur and his wife Elizabeth, who were both pioneers of Australia's wool industry.
 The main products and work in the electorate are in the fruit and vegetable production, lucerne and fodder crops, wine, dairy cattle and horse-breeding.

 Macarthur has changed hands regularly over the years as redistributions have favoured different parties.
 Macarthur was a bellwether seat from the time of its establishment in 1949 until the 2007 election—during that 58-year period it was always held by a member of the governing party or coalition.
-Originally a hybrid urban-rural seat stretching from southwest Sydney to the Southern Highlands, successive redistributions have shrunk the geographical size of the seat due to the rapid growth of the Campbelltown area.
+Originally a hybrid urban-rural seat stretching from southwest Sydney to the Southern Highlands and the South Coast, successive redistributions have shrunk the geographical size of the seat due to the rapid growth of the Campbelltown area.
 In the redistribution prior to the 2001 federal election, Southern Highlands towns such as Bowral and Moss Vale were removed, shrinking the seat to one eighth of its original size and making it an entirely Sydney-based seat.
 This made the seat notionally Labor by 1.3%, from the previous 5.6% of the Liberals, prompting Liberal minister and former New South Wales premier John Fahey to retire.
 However, his replacement as Liberal candidate, former ultra-marathoner, Pat Farmer, achieved an 8.3-point swing to retain the seat for the Liberals, actually tallying a primary vote large enough to win without the need for preferences.
 He increased the margin from 7 to 9.5 points at the 2004 election.